Fisch03/monOS/README.md

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_cheers.png" />

 # big thanks
+- to mono for being cool and based and providing me with lots of entertainment while i wrote this thing :3
+- to my friends for putting up with me constantly bothering them with this project

 - to Philipp Oppermann's [amazing blog series](https://os.phil-opp.com/) for getting me on the right track
+- to this [blog post](https://nfil.dev/kernel/rust/coding/rust-kernel-to-userspace-and-back/) for getting me on the right track with getting into userspace
 - to all the developers of the [x86_64 crate](https://github.com/rust-osdev/x86_64) that served as a great reference point for my own implementations
 - to [moros](https://github.com/vinc/moros), [Hermit OS](https://github.com/hermit-os) and [Redox OS](https://www.redox-os.org/) for also serving as references
 - to the [OSDev Wiki](https://wiki.osdev.org)
-- to mono for being cool and based and providing me with entertainment while i wrote this thing
-- to my friends for putting up with me constantly bothering them with this project

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_smile.png" />